-Sendit owes part of its popularity among teens and tweens to its augmented reality games – games that combine your actual surroundings with digital components (game visual and audio content), creating a semi-cartoonish environment – “Smash or Pass”, “Roast Me” and “Rate Me” to name a few.
-But the truth is other add-on apps can also provide your child with such games, without the risks Sendit imposes on them.
+Sendit owes part of its popularity among teens and tweens to its augmented reality games.
+These are games that combine your actual surroundings with digital components (game visual and audio content), creating a semi-cartoonish environment – “Smash or Pass”, “Roast Me” and “Rate Me” to name a few.
+But the truth is there are other add-on apps that offer your child with such games, without the risks Sendit imposes on them.

-Age Rating: Is Sendit Suitable for Your Child?
+Age Rating: Is the Sendit App Safe for Kids?

-Although Sendit has a 12+ rating on App Store, and a teen rating on Play Store, it can’t really be recommended to children under seventeen, because of all the harm it can cause.
+Sendit has a 12+ rating on App Store, and a teen rating on Play Store.
+However, it can’t really be recommended to children under seventeen, because of all the harm it can cause.
 To be honest, Snapchat and Instagram might not be that suitable for young teens either.

 According to Common Sense Media, parents think Snapchat and Instagram are only appropriate for children 14 and above.
 Kids don’t share the same view though; they believe children above 12 are old enough to use them.
 Common Sense itself suggests 16+ and 15+ respectively as the right age to use them.
 If your child is too young to be on either platform, the same goes for Sendit as well.

-Common Sense experts go as far as to suggest 17+ is the right age for using Sendit.
-We suggest parents take Common Sense’s advice and not allow their young teens and tweens to use it, as it can significantly jeopardize their child’s safety on social media.
+According to the Common Sense experts, the Sendit app is safe for kids of 17 years old and above.
+We suggest parents take Common Sense’s advice and not allow their young teens and tweens to use it.
+That’s because it can significantly jeopardize their child’s safety on social media.